 South Africa 1.5 Carat Round Natural Diamond Prices

-The current price for a 1.5 carat round natural diamond in South Africa is R155,366.29, calculated from 10,253 diamonds that match this carat weight and shape in our database, and has decreased by 1.12% over the last 7 days.
+The current price for a 1.5 carat round natural diamond in South Africa is R148,736.09, calculated from 11,035 diamonds that match this carat weight and shape in our database, and has decreased by 1.02% over the last 7 days.

 1.5 Carat Round Natural Diamond Price Trends

-Overall, the trend for 1.5 carat round natural diamond prices over the past three weeks shows fluctuating trends.
+Overall, the trend for 1.5 carat round natural diamond prices over the past three weeks shows a consistent decrease.

 1.5 Carat Natural Round Diamond Prices by Color and Clarity